Dental implants, tooth implants or teeth implants

 Dental implants are a well-established, tried and tested method for replacing one or more lost teeth.
 Evidence shows that by following aftercare instructions and maintaining an excellent oral hygiene regime (both at home and by routinely visiting a hygienist), an implant-retained restoration can last 20 years.

-Dental implant – process, duration, costs / finance / guarantees etc.
+Dental implants – process, duration, costs / finance / guarantees etc.

-Refer to links to some useful pages, including dental implant treatment process / timelines, costs / finance, guarantees, materials, consultations and other FAQs.
+Refer to links to some useful pages, including dental implant treatment process / timelines, costs and finance, guarantees, materials, consultations and other FAQs.